yorkeJohn/yorkeJohn/README.md

 I'm constantly seeking out new ways to develop my technical skills and grow as a developer.
 I'm always eager to learn and improve, and I believe that the world of software provides endless opportunities to do so by collaborating with others to bring ideas to life.

 When I'm not studying or working on code, you can find me enjoying video games, out on a hike, or tending to my bonsai garden.

-I'm excited to see where my passion takes me, and I'm looking forward to the challenges and opportunities that lie ahead.
+I'm excited to see where my passion takes me.
 Let's connect and chat about tech!
 # 💻 Technologies I Use
 ### Programming Technologies
 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)